-Instead of a GPS, the Mavic Pro uses a vision positioning system which works indoors to maintain a stable hover and avoid obstacles.
-It also has a rudimentary Gesture Mode that lets you take pictures by waving your hands, although that’s mostly a novelty feature which DJI recommends using primarily for selfies (not that we’re knocking the joy of a good selfie.)
+The Mavic Pro has GPS as well as a rudimentary Gesture Mode that lets you take pictures by waving your hands, although that’s mostly a novelty feature which DJI recommends using primarily for selfies (not that we’re knocking the joy of a good selfie.)
 It also has an altitude hold mode and a certain amount of Flight Autonomy – you can tell the drone to track someone and it will follow them while taking video.

 However, thanks to the benefit of two years’ worth of technological advancement, the Air has all of these features and more.
 The Air’s vision positioning system uses four cameras instead of two so that it can build a much more complete 3D map and even fly backwards without fear of crashes.
 It features “Smart Capture”, also known as Gesture Mode 3.0, which more accurately captures gestures and which has a much wider range of commands, allowing you to effectively control the drone hands-free and making the feature much more than a gimmick.
 Finally, the Air introduces the QuickShot flight mode introduced in the Spark, which lets you choose from six different types of shots which the drone will take automatically, making it easy for even inexperienced pilots to capture great images and video.